geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth/keycloak.md

 ---
-title: Authenticate traefik forward auth with Keycloak
+title: Secure Traefik using Keycloak
-description: Traefik forward auth needs an authentication backend, and a perfect match for the self-hosted enthusiast is Keycloak
+description: Traefik forward auth can selectively secure your Docker services against an authentication backend, and Keycloak is a perfect, self-hosted match.
 ---
 # Using Traefik Forward Auth with KeyCloak